From the Ground Up: Planting the Roots to a Blossoming Career

-At City Tech, Anthony discovered a treasure of opportunities, and met his mentors, Francis Lorenzini and Louise Hoffman, pastry arts professors who introduced him to the world of competition.
+At City Tech, Anthony discovered a world of opportunities, found his mentors, and was introduced to pastry arts competitions.

-Since his first solo competition at the Annual Salon of Culinary Arts, held by the Societe Culinaire Philanthropique, Anthony competed almost every year, earning over a dozen awards and accolades.
+Since his first solo entry at the Annual Salon of Culinary Arts, held by the Societe Culinaire Philanthropique, Anthony competed almost every year, earning many awards and accolades.

 After graduating from City Tech with a Bachelor's degree, Anthony continued to offer "angel" assistance to students, and mentored them during competitions.

-Today he is known as 'Professor Smith', teaching Baking, Pastry, Confectionery Arts and Chocolate at his alma mater, City Tech, and Kingsborough Community College, CUNY.
+In 2005 Chef Smith became 'Professor Smith', teaching Baking, Pastry, Confectionery Arts and Chocolate at his alma mater, City Tech.

 In 2008 Chef Smith won a silver medal at the 19th Annual U.S. Pastry Competition, for his 'Under the Sea' themed showpiece and cake.

-On March 4 2012, after a 'shattering' course of events, Anthony Smith was awarded the 2012 U.S. Pastry Chef of the Year.
+On March 4 2012, after a harrowing battle against humidity and gravity, Anthony Smith won the illustrious title U.S. Pastry Chef of the Year!

 Later in 2012, Chef Smith was included among over a hundred celebrity chefs in the book "Street Eats," contributing his "Dessert Pizza" from the Cosmopolitan Club.